Notification of illness

 If you do not submit a doctor’s certificate from the eighth day of your sick leave, your employer is not obliged to pay you sick pay.

-Sick pay and sickness benefit
+Sick pay, standard deduction for sick days and sickness benefit

 As a government employee, you are covered by an agreement that entitles you to higher compensation.
 For days 15 to 365, all government employees receive approximately 90% of their income in total, irrespective of whether this is below or above Försäkringskassan’s ceiling.